diozz/Bolt-IoT-.NET/README.md

 ## Demo

 Go through the sample project to have a better understanding of different usages.
 The project demostrates almost all the functions of the library.
+To run the demo, right click on the project, set it as startup project and press the run button.

 ![](https://i.imgur.com/ikxmccI.png)